Census experts find no political influence in state totals - NewsBreak

 The task force was established by the American Statistical Association last year during the most difficult U.S. head count in recent memory due to the pandemic, natural disasters and attempted political interference from the Trump administration, which unsuccessfully tried to add a citizenship question to the census form and attempted to end field operations early.

-The Trump administration also named political appointees to the Census Bureau who statisticians and Democratic lawmakers feared would politicize the once-a-decade head count of every U.S. resident, and pushed to have the apportionment numbers released before President Donald Trump left the White House in January.
+The Trump administration also named political appointees to the Census Bureau that statisticians and Democratic lawmakers feared would politicize the once-a-decade head count of every U.S. resident and pushed to have the apportionment numbers released before Trump left the White House in January.

 The Census Bureau made the correct call by delaying the release of the apportionment data until April so that it could have more time reviewing and crunching the numbers, the report concluded.